loiccoent/eurostat_ida_energy/README.md

         - Joining the two datasets (by country, year and end use)
         - Filter out sectors with incomplete data
     - EFFECTS CALCULATION:
-        - Calculate the required indicators (share, totals, indexed and differenced data) for the calculation
+        - Calculate the required indicators for the calculation:
+            - Recalculate total and shares after filtering
+            - Calculate indexed and differenced data
         - Calculate the 3 _(or more)_ effects using the LMDI formulas
     - CHARTS:
         - either loop over all countries **("all")** or only the country selected, and for each country retrieve: